wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Packaged for public consumption

 == Upgrade Notice ==

+= 1.5.0 =
+IMPORTANT: This release includes substantial changes to the User Interface.
+Please see the updated documentation.

 = 1.4.5 =
 IMPORTANT: Definitions of "Future" and "Active" posts (events) have changed to simplify use.
 See Additional Notes.